Learn how Locky ransomware works to prevent attacks

 Mimecast's anti ransomware technology is available as a subscription service, enabling you to quickly implement defenses against Locky ransomware.
 As an all-in-one service, Mimecast also provides protection against a broad range of other threats, including viruses, malware, phishing, spear-phishing and impersonation fraud.

 To help you avoid ransomware attacks, Mimecast Targeted Threat Protection includes services to block access to URLs and attachments that may contain Locky ransomware or other viruses.
 Mimecast scans the URLs in every incoming and archived email, blocking access to websites that may be malicious.
 Suspicious attachments may be sandboxed until they are deemed safe, or rewritten to a safe format and delivered immediately to users.
 Mimecast also offers end-user awareness tools that train employees to spot signs of Locky ransomware and other advanced threats.

-Mimecast helps to recover from a Locky ransomware attack quickly by providing a multipurpose cloud archive for off-site storage of email, files and IM conversations.
-With the ability to roll back versions of files to a point before the attack was launched, Mimecast neutralizes the impact of a Locky ransomware attack and speeds recovery efforts after an attack.
+Should a ransomware attack (such as Locky ransomware) successfully strike your organization, Mimecast also helps to recover from an attack by providing a multipurpose cloud archive for off-site storage of data and crucial intellectual property.
+With the ability to roll back versions of files to a point before the attack was launched, Mimecast neutralizes the impact of a ransomware attack and speeds recovery efforts after an attack.
 Mimecast continuity services also enable users to continue using email during an outage caused by disaster, hardware failure, human error or an attack.

 By layering cybersecurity solutions, security and IT professionals can massively mitigate risk of ransomware.
 Learn more about avoiding Locky ransomware with Mimecast and refrain from asking yourself to pay, or not to pay!